Hexagonal Prism Volume Calculator

 Where hexagonal prisms show up everywhere:

 - Honeycomb cells.
-Bees build hexagonal cells because they enclose maximum volume with minimum wax (geometrically optimal for plane tiling).
+Bees build hexagonal cells because they enclose the most volume for the least wax, which is the optimal solution for tiling a plane.

 - Hexagonal screw heads.
 Allen keys (hex wrenches) grip the interior of a hex socket.